basstian-ai/beta-storefront/README.md

 - [ ] **Task 8: Dev Experience** (CONTRIBUTING.md, test script, BFF logging)
 - [x] **Task 9: CI/CD** (Vercel preview workflow - workflow file created, but full CI setup might be pending actual run)
 ## Config
+By default search uses a local mock dataset.
+Set `SEARCH_DRIVER=typesense` and provide the variables below to enable your own Typesense instance.
 The app can connect to Typesense if you provide these optional variables.
 If left empty, search results will be fetched directly from dummyjson.com:

 ```bash